deeztek/Hermes-Secure-Email-Gateway/README.md

 | `--yes` | Skip the interactive confirmation prompt |
 | `--help` | Show full usage |

-For the full release-and-update methodology &mdash; including how artifacts are organized, idempotency rules, and the orchestrator's five-phase pipeline &mdash; see [`docs/install/release-and-update-methodology.md`](docs/install/release-and-update-methodology.md).
+For the full release-and-update methodology, including how artifacts are organized, idempotency rules, and the orchestrator's five-phase pipeline, see [`docs/install/release-and-update-methodology.md`](docs/install/release-and-update-methodology.md).

 ## Configuration

 After the installer completes, the admin will be guided through first-run configuration tasks in the admin console:

-1. **Confirm console host** &mdash; the install captures this at prompt time; admins can change it later under System &gt; Console Settings.
+1. **Confirm console host**: the install captures this at prompt time; admins can change it later under System &gt; Console Settings.
-2. **Configure DNS records** &mdash; install summary prints the recommended SPF, DKIM, DMARC, and MX records to add.
+2. **Configure DNS records**: install summary prints the recommended SPF, DKIM, DMARC, and MX records to add.
 Use a real DNS-resolvable hostname before requesting any production Let's Encrypt certificate.
-3. **Add domains** &mdash; under Email Server &gt; Domains (mailbox hosting) or Email Relay &gt; Domains (gateway / relay mode).
+3. **Add domains**: under Email Server &gt; Domains (mailbox hosting) or Email Relay &gt; Domains (gateway / relay mode).
-4. **Create mailboxes or relay recipients** &mdash; under Email Server &gt; Mailboxes or Email Relay &gt; Recipients.
+4. **Create mailboxes or relay recipients**: under Email Server &gt; Mailboxes or Email Relay &gt; Recipients.
-5. **Set up SSL** &mdash; either upload a 3rd-party certificate (System &gt; System Certificates) or request a free Let's Encrypt certificate via the same page.
+5. **Set up SSL**: either upload a 3rd-party certificate (System &gt; System Certificates) or request a free Let's Encrypt certificate via the same page.

-Detailed configuration walkthroughs &mdash; including SPF/DKIM/DMARC setup, mailbox provisioning, relay vs. mail-server modes, and the encryption gateway &mdash; live in the [Documentation](#documentation) section.
+Detailed configuration walkthroughs, including SPF/DKIM/DMARC setup, mailbox provisioning, relay vs. mail-server modes, and the encryption gateway, live in the [Documentation](#documentation) section.

 ## Recovery and maintenance tools